hyperledger-labs/fabric-chaincode-wasm/README.md

 ```
 **5. Query wasm chaincode:**

+To query state data stored by init function of our balancewasm chaincode.

+Transaction Structure:
- - 2nd argument is chaincode name.
+ - 2nd argument is chaincode name. (balancewasm)
- - 3rd argument is function name of the webassembly module we want to invoke.
+ - 3rd argument is function name of the webassembly module we want to invoke. (query)
  - 4th argument is account name

 ```
 peer chaincode query -C mychannel -n wasmcc -c '{"Args":["query","balancewasm","query","account1"]}'